 - McNinja: White guy who joined a Japanese ninja clan.

 - Mighty Whitey: As usual, the greatest member of the Japanese ninja clan is the Caucasian Snake Eyes.
 Possibly downplayed, as the Japanese Storm Shadow seems to be at least his equal in combat.

 - Nightmare Face: Implied.
-When the Dreadnoks took off his visor, they really didn't like what they saw under there.
-In "Revelations - Part 1," it is implied that the lab explosion is the reason he wears a full face mask.
+When the Dreadnoks took off his visor, they really didn't like what they saw and are visibly disturbed.
+In "Revelations - Part 1," it is implied that the lab explosion is what harshly scarred his face.

 - Parrying Bullets: He can block lasers with his swords.
 Lasers.
 As Roadblock says:Roadblock: He has a sword and he knows how to use it.

 - Poor Communication Kills: Being a mute makes exonerating yourself from a crime you didn't commit really difficult.

 - Sixth Ranger: It's not even clear if he's a member of the armed forces, but he's certainly more detached from The Team, more powerful and mysterious.